oslabs-beta/RedisRate/README.md

 <img src='./src/styles/assets/redisrate1.png' />
 </p>

-RedisRate is a database analytic tool for visualizing performance metrics to aid in making informed decisions on database management.
+RedisRate is a simple to use and use-case agnostic analytic tool built to aid developers in making informed database management descisions through visualization of key Redis performance metrics.

 ## Beta Phase

 RedisRate is in BETA phase.
-Pull requests are welcome.
-Make changes as you please, but create an issue first when adding new feature.
+Pull requests and contributions are welcome.
+Create an issue or contact a member of the team if you would like to contribute.

 ## Getting Started 🏁

 1. Clone this repository.
 2. Run `npm install`
-3. To run application in development,
+3. To run application,
-   `run npm run dev:electron`

-- //! put URI, tell them to connect sql for themselves
+   `npm run redis-rate`

 ## ✨ Usage